top of page

 Application Process

-Applications may be filled out in person every Wednesday from 8:00 a.m. until 4:30 p.m.
+Applications can be picked up at the Union Hall Monday - Friday from 8:00 a.m. until 5:00 p.m.
 If you would like to print and complete the application, you may do so at your leisure.
 These forms can be mailed or dropped off at the Union Hall at any time.

 Along with the application, each applicant must also sign our Affidavit.
 If you would like to apply for both our Residential and Commercial programs, you must fill out two applications filling in the appropriate bubbles at the top of the application accordingly.